aag/dinoremix/README.md

 A deploy script is already set up to use [Deployer](http://deployer.org/), but you will need to customize it for your server.
-First, edit `deploy.php` and change the `server()` details and the `cron_user` setting.
-The `cron_user` is the user on the server that will run the `cli/downloadComics.py` script.
+First, edit `deploy.php` and change the `server()` details.
 Once you have customized the configuration, run this command to deploy:

 ```
 $ php deployer.phar deploy production